 C O A T T E S T I N G :

 Aside from DNA testing for genetic diseases in our parent dogs, we also DNA test their coats for the desired traits that we want to see in our puppies.
 Many people think that because goldendoodles are "mixes", that the puppies are a complete gamble with structure and coat.
 This is SO far from the truth.
-Modern technology has made it possible to EASILY predict what kind of colors, coats, and structures we can produce.
+Modern technology has made it possible to predict what kind of colors, coats, and structures we will produce.